-In our postprocessing, 13 simultaneous Argo profiles were found within a 200 km radius of the study region (Fig. 2 and Table 1).
+In our postprocessing, 13 simultaneous Argo profiles were found within a 200 km radius of the study region (Fig. 1 and Table 1).
 The Argo float is free-floating without regular calibration; therefore, quantifying the bias of Argo is relatively important before using the data.
-Fortunately, an Argo float drifted (2900877) around an XCTD station (S20CTD16; Table 1; distance with the Argo float as 79.97 km), and the two measurements occurred on May 17 and May 16, respectively.
-Then, we compared
+Fortunately, an Argo float drifted (2900877) around an XCTD station (S20CTD16; Table 1), and the two measurements occurred on May 17 and May 16, respectively.
+Then, we compared the XCTD with the Argo profile, and the